 The relative increase in ∆14C-CO2 seen in the grassland soils may suggest that there is a slowly cycling carbon pool that is more enriched than the fastest cycling pool, and it is carbon from this more slowly cycling pool that is contributing more to respiration in treatment samples than in control samples (cf. square symbols in 2019, Fig. 1b).
-Or it could suggest the opposite: that carbon from a faster cycling pool has been mobilized (open circles, Fig. 1b) and the slow and fast ∆14C curves simply have yet to cross, as is the case for the 1992 sampling point in the hypothetical scenario in Fig. 1b.
 However, the hypothetical soil system depicted in Fig 1 (a, and b), is simplified and reality is likely more complex.
+It rather could suggest the opposite, i.e. that carbon from a faster cycling pool has been mobilized (open circles, Fig. 1b) and the slow and fast ∆14C curves simply have yet to cross, as is the case for the 1992 sampling point in the hypothetical scenario in Fig. 1b.

 Drying and rewetting is both more common and more extreme in grassland sites than in forest sites, potentially leading to increased storage of osmolytes in the soil over time (Warren, 2016), in grassland soils as compared to forest soils.
 Such a pool would likely be enriched with bomb-C and could be the substrate source observed in the grassland sample respiration following air-drying and rewetting.
 However, even within the same grassland soil, such a pool could have a different interpretation or be considered to be part of a completely different soil carbon pool in an air-dried and rewet soil than in a field-moist soil.
 A scenario like this is demonstrated for the water extractable organic carbon pool by Slesserov et al. (2020), which increases in size following air-drying and rewetting, fueling subsequent respiration.
 In the current study, without further information for model parameterization such as inputs, ∆14C of bulk soil, or pool sizes from mechanistic fractionation methods, confident determination of which pool is fueling the change in ∆14C-CO2 following treatment for grassland samples remains elusive.

 If we assume that the respiration flux is dominated by the fast cycling soil carbon pool, then control sample ∆14C-CO2 should decline at nearly the same rate or just slightly slower than atmospheric ∆14C, as is observed for the forest and grassland soils sampled in both 2011 and 2019 for Experiments 1 and 2.
 While the difference from the atmosphere is greater for the 2019 grassland control samples than for the grassland controls in 2011, this may be simply because the bulk soil organic matter ∆14C content of the additional grassland sites included in the 2011 incubations is assumed to be lower.
-Bulk soil ∆14C was not measured for these samples, but measurements made in 2011 for nearby grassland sites in the Hainich-Dunn region had a mean ∆14C content of 50.9‰ (n = 10), while mean 14C for the grassland sites in the Schorheide-Chorin region was 13.9‰ (n = 10).
+Bulk soil ∆14C was not measured for these samples, but measurements made in 2011 for nearby grassland sites in the Hainich-Dün region had a mean ∆14C content of 50.9‰ (n = 10), while mean 14C for the grassland sites in the Schorheide-Chorin region was 13.9‰ (n = 10).
 However, the consistent enrichment of ∆14C-CO2 in relation to the atmosphere observed in almost all samples is strong evidence that the dominant pool contributing to respiration is more enriched than the atmosphere, and therefore must be comprised of predominantly decadally cycling, bomb-C enriched, carbon.